GitLab Activity Widget for Website. No-code, Live - Poper

 From GitLab to your site

-Your GitLab reviews.
-Now on your own domain.
+Your GitLab feed, now on your domain.

 gitlab.com